800-942-7123 Call Now Book a Free Inspection

 Types of Birds in New York

-Regardless of type or species, bird infestations are usually easy to spot.
-You’ll usually be able to see them, hear their calls and ruffling, and often notice their nests around your property.
-Not all birds are considered pests, however, so let us lay out which varieties are typically considered “pest birds” and how they got that descriptor.
+Regardless of type or species, a bird infestation is relatively easy to spot.
+You’ll usually be able to see them, hear their calls and ruffling, and often notice their nests on ledges, beams, or rooftop HVAC systems.
+Not all North American birds are considered pests, however.
+The species below are among the most common nuisance birds in the tri-state area:

 Starlings (Sturnidae), including the Common Starling (Sturnus vulgaris)